Home Heritage Centres RAF Dunkeswell RAF Upottery RAF Culmhead RAF Merryfield RAF Exeter Other Airfield Links

 This document gives the perfect example for the historian to understand the make up of a Troop Carrier Group of the 9th Troop Carrier Command during WW2.
 Plus the number of service personnel involved in an average Troop Carrier Squadron and the independent nature of how each squadron existed.

-A scanned copy of this booklet has been in Robin’s collection since 2004 when Donald M Stonestrom, who had been a navigator with the 100 TCSq, went to the trouble to dismantle his personal copy and scan it page by page for him.
+A scanned copy of this booklet has been in Robin’s collection since 2004 when Donald M Stonestrom, who had been a Navigator with the 100 TCSq, went to the trouble to dismantle his personal copy and scan it page by page for him.

 Merryfield, situated at Ilton, near Ilminster in Somerset, is still operational as a satellite airfield for Yeovilton, where the Royal Navy’s Fleet Air Arm are based and training helicopter pilots.
 The airfield has a long history and was also very busy in the 1950s when the RAF operated Vampires and Meteors there.